geraldwuhoo/adbir/README.md

 The Docker container generates the static files on startup and serves them using a bundled lightweight webserver (`darkhttpd`).
 The webserver serves files from `/public` in the container.

+There are two flavors of the Docker container:

+1. Vanilla: `adbir:<tag>`.
+This version of the container just contains the webserver and nothing more.
+1. Dashboard Icons: `adbir:<tag>-dashboard-icons`.
+This version of the container also bundles [dashboard-icons](https://github.com/walkxcode/dashboard-icons) served at `/icons` in the webserver.

 An example `docker-compose.yaml`.